Want to know how you are doing so far? Or what you need to get this year to achieve that 2:1 or 1st you are aiming for?

 70 plus = a First

 This tool is a Students' Union tool, this is not an official University tool and all degree classifications are determined by the official Exam Board results released by the University.
-For students on some programmes your results may be calculated differently or there may be specific pass requirements for your programme / professional registration.
+For students on some courses your results may be calculated differently or there may be specific pass requirements for your course / professional registration.